sahitid/leaders-letters/letters/how-i-ran-out-of-chairs-at-my-last-hack-club-meeting.md

 watch the full documentary that dieter made here:

 [![inside a high school coding club Thumbnail](https://img.youtube.com/vi/xXIxwV7bQTw/sddefault.jpg)](https://youtu.be/xxixwv7bqtw "Video Title")

+> tl;dr: elements that make great hack clubs include enthusiasm from you as a leader! proper marketing, food, and having a great pre-made hands-on experience can also assist with this.

 and don’t wait! apply to run your own hack club today, trust me it changed my life: [https://hackclub.com/clubs/](https://hackclub.com/clubs/)